Õ¬ÄÐÆµµÀ

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

 Mars Girolimon '21 '23G is a staff writer at Õ¬ÄÐÆµµÀ where they earned their bachelor's and master's, both in English and creative writing.
 In addition to their work in higher education, Girolimon's short fiction is published in the North American Review, So It Goes by The Kurt Vonnegut Museum & Library, X-R-A-Y and more.
-They're currently writing their debut novel, which was Longlisted for The First Pages Prize.
 Connect with them on .

 Explore more content like this article